-Zoning and other regulatory approvals with respect to the Woolwich Project have not yet been received.
+Zoning and other regulatory approvals with respect to the Woolwich Project have been received.
+Construction of the new retail building has commenced with completion of the new retail building and demolition of the existing retail building expected in the second quarter of 2023.
+The Trust expects the retail building and appurtenant land (the "Commercial Property") will be severed from the Woolwich Property and RHH's 15% interest in the Commercial Property will be acquired by the Trust in the second quarter of 2023.
 The Trust anticipates the timeline for development of the Woolwich Project is between three and four years and estimates that development costs will be approximately \$32 million.